DrudiTech/auto_demo/README.md

 # auto_demo
-Simple automation demo project
+Simple automation demo project.
+The automation will execute the following task:
 1. Site opening
-2. Form filling
+2. Form filling (hardcoded value)
 3. Submit verification
-4. Data download
+4. Data download to csv

-Include automatic chromedriver download based on the current chrome version istalled.
+Include automatic chromedriver download based on the current chrome version installed.
-This funcionality limits the projet to Mac system.
+This functionality limits the project to Mac system.